mhoemmen/cpp-proposals-pub/fix-rankk-rank2k/fix-rankk-rank2k.md

     c.
 The updating overloads take `E` as an _`in-matrix`_, and take `C` as a _`possibly-packed-out-matrix`_ (instead of a _`possibly-packed-inout-matrix`_).

-    d. `E` must be accessed as a symmetric or Hermitian matrix (depending on the function name) and using the same triangle as `C`.
+    d. `E` must be accessed as a symmetric or Hermitian matrix (depending on the function name) and such accesses must use the same triangle as `C`.
 (The existing [linalg.general] 4 wording for symmetric and Hermitian behavior does not cover `E`.)

 3. Change the behavior of the existing symmetric and Hermitian rank-k and rank-2k overloads to be overwriting instead of updating.